T.R.A.C.K.S.: Filming and visual effects

 Filming occurred from December 3 to 13, 2013.
 Fillmore and Western Railway was used to film the train sequences.
 FuseFX worked on Peterson's cybernetic leg being attached.

 Marvel Cinematic Universe tie-ins

 Coulson reveals that Emil Blonsky / Abomination, last seen in The Incredible Hulk where he is portrayed by Tim Roth, is imprisoned in a "cryo-cell" in Alaska.

 Release

 Broadcast

 "T.R.A.C.K.S." was first aired in the United States on ABC on February 4, 2014.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
-On March 16, 2022, the episode became available for streaming on Disney+.
+The episode, along with the rest of the series, was removed from Netflix on February 28, 2022, and later became available on Disney+ on March 16, 2022.